Zeroes of quaternionic modular forms and central $L$-values: Data and conjectures

 \begin{rem} We similarly expect that if one restricts to forms of degree $\ge 2$, that 100\% of non-trivial zeroes come from degree 2 forms.
 More generally, we expect a similar sort of phenomenon that degree $d$ forms tend to contribute most of the zeroes among degree $\ge d$ forms.
 However, we are hesitant to formulate a precise conjecture about this in general, as it is not even clear if for fixed $d$ there should be infinitely many forms of degree $d$ with prime level.
 See \cite{me:maeda} for a brief discussion of this latter issue. \end{rem}

 In \cref{d1rat-graph}, we present some data on the proportion of numerical nontrivial zeroes of prime levels $\le X$ which are accounted for by the (actual) nontrivial zeroes of degree 1 forms.
 Note that this proportion appears to be slowly increasing.
 While it is not clear from the graph alone whether this proportion is tending to 1, we expect that the slow rate of increase is due to the existence of many small degree forms in small levels (cf.\ \cite{me:maeda}).
-In addition, we believe the numerical nontrivial zeroes slightly overcount the actual nontrivial zeroes for $N$ large.
+In addition, we believe the numerical nontrivial zeroes may be a slight overcount of the actual nontrivial zeroes for $N$ large.

 At the least, we expect that almost all nontrivial zeroes are accounted for by small degree forms.
 Further, we expect the number of forms of small degree in a given squarefree level $N$ to be $O(N^\eps)$ for any $\eps > 0$.
 (In fact, it would not be that surprising if the number of forms of small degree of a given prime level $N$ is $O(1)$---e.g., see the data in \cite{me:maeda}.)
-These two expectations immediately lead to \cref{conj:nnontriv}.
+These two expectations suggest \cref{conj:nnontriv}.